pwnwriter/wood/content/blog/installing_nixos_on_hetzner_vps.md

 +++
-title = "NixOS on any linux vps" date = 2024-07-19
+title = "Install NixOS on any VPS" date = 2024-07-19
 [taxonomies]
 writings=["guides"]